InfiniteC0re/Chip8-Emulator/README.md

 # Chip8-Emulator
 Simple Chip8 emulator written in C++ that uses OpenGL to render the virtual screen.
 CHIP-8 is an interpreted programming language, developed by Joseph Weisbecker.
+It was initially used on the COSMAC VIP and Telmac 1800 8-bit microcomputers in the mid-1970s.
+CHIP-8 programs are run on a CHIP-8 virtual machine.
+It was made to allow video games to be more easily programmed for these computers.
+The simplicity of CHIP-8, and its long history and popularity, has ensured that CHIP-8 emulators and programs are still being made to this day.